 You know many of the decisions you are making aren’t good for your health – or your wallet, but it’s what you need to do to deal with the stress from work.

-Other serious health issues including anxiety, depression, heart disease, diabetes, high cholesterol, and gastrointestinal problems are common in people burned out from work.
+Other serious health issues are common in people burned out from work, including:

 Treating these illnesses costs money and time – creating even more stress.

-Ignoring job burnout is a mistake – whether you’re the person suffering from it or you know someone else struggling at work.
+Ignoring the signs of job burnout is a mistake – whether you’re the person suffering from it or you know someone else struggling at work.